Couture's goal in 2OT lifts Sharks past Vegas in Game 2 | New Country 923

-Moments after Vegas’ Jon Merrill was called for hooking, Couture found the back of the net, as the Sharks stole home-ice advantage from Vegas.
+Moments after Vegas’ Jon Merrill was called for hooking, Couture found the back of the net to give the Sharks their first win inside T Mobile Arena this season.

+“I thought we were better everywhere,” Sharks coach Peter DeBoer said.
+“We were tighter, our team game was better, we were better in every situation, and I knew we would be.”

+San Jose rallied from two goals down in the second period to take the lead, before Vegas tied it in the third.

+“We were down by two, but our game was good,” DeBoer said.
+“Like I said going in, as long as our game is good — even if we lost tonight — I think we’ve always taken the approach that if we play our game, at the end of the day good things happen.
+We stuck with it and even when they scored the second goal I really liked how we were playing.”

+Vegas lost for the first time in the playoffs after winning their first five games by a 14-3 margin, including a 7-0 victory in Game 1.

-The Golden Knights, who lost for the first time in six playoff games, thought they won in the first overtime when Jonathan Marchessault’s backhand sailed past Jones with 3:02 left, but officials ruled there was goaltender interference when Marchessault ran into Jones’ blocker and spun him around before his shot.
+The Golden Knights thought they won this one in the first overtime when Jonathan Marchessault’s backhand sailed past Martin Jones with 3:02 left, but officials ruled there was goaltender interference when Marchessault ran into Jones’ blocker and spun him around before his shot.

+Per the NHL: “After reviewing all available replays and consulting with the Referee, the Situation Room determined that contact between Vegas’ Jonathan Marchessault and Jones prevented him from his job, in accordance with Rule 78.7.”

+“We fixed some things and it was a better team game,” Burns said.
+“It’s just one game, obviously we had to win it, but it’s one game.”

-William Karlsson scored twice, while Nate Schmidt got his first of the postseason to tie the score at 3-3 with 6 1/2 minutes left in the third period.
+William Karlsson scored twice for Vegas, while Nate Schmidt got his first of the postseason to tie the score at 3-3 with 6 1/2 minutes left in the third period.
 Marc-Andre Fleury finished with 43 saves.

 Game 3 is Monday night at San Jose.